KozGrachev/Viral/README.md

 # Viral
 Welcome to Viral!
-A game where you stop the virus of misinformation...
+A game where you stop the missinformation pandemic...

 ## Introduction